db-ui/core/README.md

 ### Consistent & Compliant

-DB UI Core is based on the [DB Design System](https://marketingportal.extranet.deutschebahn.com/de/ui-komponenten), that are the guidelines for any Personenverkehr Customer and Deutsche Bahn Enterprise website and web applications.
+DB UI Core is based on the [DB UX Design System](https://marketingportal.extranet.deutschebahn.com/de/ui-komponenten), that are the guidelines for any Personenverkehr Customer and Deutsche Bahn Enterprise website and web applications.

 ### Accessible